fabric8io/osio-pipeline/README.md

 |  checkout_scm  |    false   |      true      |    whether you want git code or not for performing commands    |
 |    commands    |    false   |      null      |             commands that you want to execute                  |

+NOTE: For oc image, as an optimisation, a new pod is not started instead commands and body are executed on master itself